Mahrkeenerh/python_filter/InstallationGuide.md

 Open [config.json](source/config.json) in a text editor of your choice (notepad, vs, vim ...).
 Edit the settings to your liking.
 To get key codes, open [KeyCode.py](KeyCode.py) and it will show you the key codes of keys you are pressing.

 If you change the settings while the program is running, you need to manually close it and reopen it again.
-Close process: `Task Manager -> Details -> pythonw.exe`.
+Close program by righ-clicking on the system tray icon (right bottom arrow pointing up) and choose Quit.
 Then open [startup.pyw](startup.pyw).

 # Launch on pc start
 Go to `shell:startup` (either as file path, or Win + R).
 Copy a shortcut of `startup.pyw` into this folder.